wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

   ** Alert 1501604236.60027: - wazuh,agent_flooding,
   2017 Aug 01 18:17:16 (fedora) any->ossec-agent
-  Rule: 522 (level 9) -> 'Agent buffer is full.
+  Rule: 203 (level 9) -> 'Agent event queue is full.
 Events may be lost.'
   wazuh: Agent buffer: 'full'.
+  level: full

 It is important to understand that when the buffer is full, all newly arriving events **will be dropped** until free space opens up in the buffer again.
 For example, if in one second, 1000 events arrive to a full buffer with a throughput limit of 500 EPS, 500 of these events will be stored and the other 500 **will be dropped**.